 Step 5 – Consider potlucks and picnics

-Potlucks and picnics in nice weather are good ways to include everyone regardless of their income.
+Potlucks and picnics in nice weather are good ways to include everyone, regardless of their income.
 Potlucks cost very little.
-They’re simple: One member holds the meeting at their home while everyone else brings a vegan dish or drink to share.
-Picnics are even easier as they can be held in local parks, by a river, or at the nearest beach.
+They’re simple: One member holds the meeting at their home, while everyone else brings a vegan dish or drink to share.

 Step 6 – Choosing the dates, times, and how often to meet

 Try to find a time that suits most of your group.
 There will always be people who cannot make it to all the meetings, and a certain time will not suit everybody, but to make it fair, you might want to try to alternate the day or evening for people with regular commitments on certain days/evenings.
-Avoid clashing with bank holidays as people might have previous arrangements with other friends or family.
-It also does not always have to be an evening: A Saturday lunch get-together can also be fun or Sunday morning breakfast.

 It is best to start with monthly meetings until you gain enough interest, and then ask the group how often they would like to meet.
 If it seems to get overwhelming with too many requests from individual people, then a table of people’s preferences in terms of place, days, and times is always a good, fair, and transparent way to determine people’s individual preferences.
 Go with the majority votes, and remember you can’t please everyone!